Dmarine2022/NLA-project_materials/README.md

 # NLA-project_materials
-Chapter one research proposal on preexisting datasets.
+Yusuf's chapter one research proposal on preexisting datasets.
-Raw NLA_datsets were download directly from the EPA website: https://www.epa.gov/national-aquatic-resource-surveys/data-national-aquatic-resource-surveys
+The raw NLA_datsets were download directly from the EPA website: https://www.epa.gov/national-aquatic-resource-surveys/data-national-aquatic-resource-surveys